yuraant/go-portscanner/README.md

  5000 [open]  -->   UNKNOWN
  5001 [open]  -->   UNKNOWN
 ````
 The application has own help for arguments.
-You can run app with flag -h or -help to show default values and arguments.
+You can run application with flag -h or -help to show default values and arguments.
 ````
 #host:go-portscanner$ ./go-portscanner -h
 Usage of ./go-portscanner: